ItotiaHarrison/Bot-Battlr/README.md

 #### 3. Enlisting bots

-Once the list is complete, work on the functionality of the list.
+Once the list is complete, work on the functionality of enlisting bots into your army.
 Clicking a card should add a bot to the user's list of bots.
-Bots that have been chosen should be displayed within `YourBotArmy` (feel free to reuse `BotCard`)
+Bots that have been chosen should be displayed within `YourBotArmy` (feel free to reuse `BotCard`).

+_Note that nothing needs to be persisted.
+Refreshing the page should clear out the current army._

 ## Checkpoint!